 Other exchanges can also offer similar services to companies, thereby increasing competition to the benefit of those companies and their shareholders.
-Accordingly, that is not necessary or appropriate in furtherance of the purposes of the Exchange Act, as amended.
+Accordingly, Nasdaq does not believe the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Exchange Act, as amended.